ginobilinie/codeBook/README.md

 47. combinationSum2.cpp: may contain repeated number in the input array, but each input number is only allowed for one time use. typical dfs.
 Pay attention to the backtracking recovery and the usage of set (including convert to vector).
 The difference from 46 is the currInd.

+48. stringMultiply.cpp: multiplies two big string.
+We proprcessed the carry (进位) in the final step.
+Also, note for 0.

 # old
 for fun, forever